donja-schipper/cvep-speller-thesis-code/README.md

 pip install -r requirements.txt
 ```

-To run the experiment code in this repository:
+To run the experiment code in this repository, use:

 ```bash
 cd speller